hbk91/2021StudyNotes/Series79_Prep.md

     - Court gave a securities related injunction in past **five years.**
   - **False Statements or Omissions:**
     - Lied on U4/U5
-    - Didn't disclose your SD history
+    - Didn't disclose your SD (Statutory Disqualification) history
   - **Industry Specific Triggers**
     - Caused expulsion of your firm from FINRA
     - Failed to supervise that led to a violation